Standard 5.1 Relationships between educators and children – Case study 2

 As a result, educators introduced a visual ‘story’ board that they used to inform the child (as well as other children) of upcoming transitions 15 minutes ahead of time.
 Since then, educators have observed that the child is less anxious prior to and during transitions times.
 They have also shown interest in getting involved in preparing for some transitions, requesting that they press the button on the CD player, to start the ‘transition song’.
 The child’s family has reported that the child is now talking more positively about their day at the service and looks forward to going.
 Reflecting on this outcome led to a bigger conversation with the whole team about current practice during transition times, and how they can improve practice across the service so that the needs of all children are being met.

 Following further reflections amongst the team and discussions with families, it was agreed that the service further support families in their parenting role by investing in some books on the topic of building and sustaining trusting and secure relationships with children and understanding and responding to children’s behaviour, which families could borrow.
 Another outcome of the workshop was that it prompted the service to review its existing ‘Interactions with children’ policy to incorporate their new knowledge.
-As has happened in the past with policy reviews, a working group of family members and educators has been set up to give input and provide feedback as part of the review process, to ensure a shared understanding of the service’s approach to building and maintaining respectful and equitable relationships with all children.
+As has happened in the past with policy reviews, a working group of family members and educators has been set up to give input and provide feedback as part of the review process, to ensure a shared understanding of the service’s approach to building and maintaining secure, respectful, reciprocal and equitable relationships with all children.